mdobson/SHMKit/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+To use the old version of SHMKit please see the deprecated branch.

 ## Requirements

 SHMKit was written to have minimal dependencies, and access core iOS APIs from the start.